foundling/tutorials/README.md

-A repository of Javascript, Python and Linux tutorials.
+A repository of all of the Python, JavaScript and Linux tutorials I've written.
+Generally aimed at new-ish programmers.